mikkoha/task-cache/README.md

 Currently there are two packages/projects:

-## TaskCaching.Microsoft.Extensions.Caching.Memory
+## 1. TaskCaching.Microsoft.Extensions.Caching.Memory

 **This should probably be the go-to implementation right now.**

-The *TaskCaching.Microsoft.Extensions.Caching.Memory* project has a dependency on ANY version of Microsoft's [Microsoft.Extensions.Caching.Memory](https://www.nuget.org/packages/Microsoft.Extensions.Caching.Memory) NuGet package.
+The *TaskCaching.Microsoft.Extensions.Caching.Memory* package has a dependency on and supports ANY version of Microsoft's [Microsoft.Extensions.Caching.Memory](https://www.nuget.org/packages/Microsoft.Extensions.Caching.Memory) NuGet package.

 It adds an `IMemoryCache.GetOrCreateTask<T>(...)` extension method that persists `Lazy<Task<T>>` objects in the cache, fulfilling the above mentioned features.